-Tables 3-B shows the impact of the various choices (working part-time, not working) compared to the Base scenario (working full-time).
+Tables 3-B shows the impact of the various choices (working part-time, not working) compared to the Base scenario (working full time).
 Logically, the impact of deviating from the Base option are now stronger, in comparison to Table 3-B (reminded here in grey fonts), because they are no longer mitigated by the systems of time credit or imputed earnings linked to the parenthood pension-related policies.
-The loss in case of working 80%, 50% and 20% for 6 years now ranges from 3% to 14% (it was maximum 12% in the Reference set).
-However, there is no longer any gain to stop working if no wage penalty, compared to a PT-20% option, given that the Baby years effect seen in the child care environment when stopping working is no longer effective31.
+The loss in case of working 80%, 50% and 20% for 6 years now ranges from 2% to 11% (it was maximum 9% in the Reference set).